HPinES-Tech/MEL-Software/README.md

 - This tool is **NOT** yet available on Apple devices due to software limitations.
 - This tool is in stages of **ALPHA.** It's not fully stable.
 You can head down to the [Troubleshooting section](https://github.com/HPinES-Tech/MEL-Software#troubleshooting) to fix it.
 - This tool is **NOT** a virus.
 It is 100% safe to use since the file only runs scrcpy, adb, and echo commands.
 It does not forward your data to some server.
 - This tool can have a long time updating due to Linux distrobutions support and timezones.
-(Linux support will soon might drop out)
+(Linux support will soon might drop out in future updates)

 Download it here: https://github.com/HPinES-Tech/MEL-Software/releases/tag/Alpha